python-discord/bot/bot/resources/tags/generators.md

 **Python Generators**

-A generator is a function that returns a sequence of values, producing them on demand, i.e. without storing them in a list.

 Often you'll need to return a list of values from a function.

 Imagine how you would implement a function that behaves like `map`, that is, it applies a function to each element in a list:
 ```python
 def my_map(function, old_list):
     new_list = []